-Sega's Naomi cabinet can have new games installed with relative ease - and at little cost
+Sega's Naomi cabinet can have new games installed with relative ease - and at little cost a modest stand, proudly showing off Ultimate Race Pro and The House of the Dead 2.
 Konami had a substantial presence, too, and introduced Dancing Stage to the west which, according to the company's representatives, had been very well received by the UK public in recent test runs around the country, despite Edge's concerns that western arcade frequenters might feel too self-conscious.
 Beat-Mania returned in a 3rd Mix form and Guitar Freaks (see p120) completed Konami's musical adventures.
 Elsewhere on the stand Hyper Bishi Bashi felt intriguingly playable, while Thrill Drive (see p112) proved dangerously addictive.
 Namco's stand completed the big player trio, but despite the high number of titles on offer, Edge found few particularly exciting.
 Final Furlong 2 and Point Blank 2 were seemingly identical to their predecessors, whereas Time Crisis 2 Solo saw the CPU take control of your gun-toting partner for a singleplayer experience.
-The only new Namco titles were Angler King, inspired by (though not quite as good as), Sega's Get Bass, and the lacklustre 500GP bike game.
+The only new Namco

+Konami's super Thrill Drive (top, left) was dangerously addictive.
+Not so with Ultimate Race Pro (top, right) and Namco's 500 GP (above) titles were Angler King, inspired by (though not quite as good as), Sega's Get Bass, and the lacklustre 500GP bike game.
 Far more interesting was an arcade version of Bust A Groove, and Rolling Extreme from Gaelco, whose Radikal Bikers proved one of last year's hits.
 This year's revelation was Atari's fine War: Final Assault (see p112) which almost made up for the huge disappointment of Gauntlet Legends.
 Further on, Midway's Hydro Thunder (see p113) impressed, too.
+Other regrets were few, but Spikeout's absence was notable, as was Capcom's.
+On a more worrying level, however, print machines (similar to SNK's NeoPrint Club) that have quickly conquered Japanese arcades, were out in more force than last year and look set to do the same over here.
+WAR: FINAL ASSAULT ATARI GAMES SURPRISES SHOW WITH LAUNCH OF FOURPLAYER-LINKABLE ARCADE SHOOT 'EM UP Atari Games TBA Origin: US